jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 These misconceptions harm those in authority the most, as they often claim biological credit for their tools.
 Historical examples show that regimes with strong ideological foundations—such as the Confederate States of America, Nazi Germany, and the Soviet Union—were unsustainable in the long term, partly because they promoted genotype-based identities (like racism and sexism) or phenotype-based identities (like classism and elitism) as paths to prosperity, and thereby stopped the creation and distribution of new tools societies need to thrive.

 There is no inherent human genotype or phenotype superiority.
 Our success depends on enhancing capabilities through technology, and like the squirrel and oak tree, we rely on others' technological empowerment to sustain the technological ecosystem we depend on.
 From Ancient Rome to modern America, successful civilizations have expanded through innovations like roads, libraries, and smartphones.
-Evolution teaches that individual organisms prosper best when in a ecosystem filled with other healthy individuals.
+The evolutionary pattern is that individual organisms prosper best when in a ecosystem filled with other healthy individuals.

 We should want to give everyone a pencil, purely out of self-interest.
 We never know who might be the next "black moth" that saves us.
 After all, once England reduced its industrial soot, the tree bark returned to its pale color, and the now rare peppered variant moth was selected again and ensured the species' survival.

 For now, we invent technology but do not naturally distribute it to others.
 This shortcoming appears in various contexts: workplaces where employees receive tools without choices or input yet are judged on their performance using the tools; schools that test children's knowledge and memory while denying common aids like notes or calculators; and individuals who neglect their own toolsets, hoping instead that an insurance representative will resolve their issues with a claim check.

 Withholding technological tools, such as the transformation of software from products we own to services we perpetually rent, as well as the "right to repair" and "work from home" movements, explains much of our current problems.

+These aren't separate grievances—they're the same pattern.
+In the technological era, a human who can't control her tools is half an organism.
+Withholding the tools is what selection pressure looks like in the technological era.

-From Gen Z to retirees modern digital technologies—like the printing press in earlier eras—are tools people cannot yet freely control to earn an prosperous independent livelihood.
+From Gen Z to retirees, modern digital technologies — like the printing press in earlier eras — are tools people cannot yet freely control to earn a prosperous independent livelihood.

-### Opening Our Evolutionary Potential
+### The Black Moth in Every Niche

 Fortunately, one group is emerging from the technological landscape: a diverse community of makers, programmers, and designers in the open-source community.
-They embrace the constant effort and frequent failures that evolution demands.
+They embrace the constant effort and frequent failures that adaptation requires.
 They are too focused on debugging, correcting errors, and welcoming quality contributions to concern themselves with a person's genotype or phenotype.

 Open-source contributors are examples for us all.
 They evolve solutions to real-life pains.
 That is why they have created many of your favorite tools, such as Wikipedia, Khan Academy, and the software underpinning the internet.
 These technologies are worth billions and provided free for anyone to use and adapt.
 Inspired by their character, this book is open-source distributed via Writebook, another open-source software program based on Ruby on Rails, an amazing technology that powers Basecamp, GitHub, Shopify, and thousands of other products.